chetanbg1/cbgwork1/README.md

     printNumber(n-1); //recursion
 }

-//BackTracking
+BackTracking
-//find all possible solutions and use the one you want
-//all possible arrangement total permutation = n!
+find all possible solutions and use the one you want all possible arrangement total permutation = n!

-//Merge Sort
+Merge Sort
-//divide and conquer
+divide and conquer
-// mid = s + (e-s)/2
+ mid = s + (e-s)/2
-//time complexity O(nlogn)
+time complexity O(nlogn)

-//QuickSort
-//Pivot
+QuickSort
+Pivot
-//Partition part the array based on pivot
-//elements smaller than pivot will come before pivot and elements bigger than pivot comes after pivot
-//pivot selection ramdom , median , 1st element , last element
-//time complexity worst = o(n^2)  average = O(nlogn)
-//worst case occurs when pivot is always the smallest or largest element
+Partition part the array based on pivot elements smaller than pivot will come before pivot and elements bigger than pivot comes after pivot pivot selection ramdom , median , 1st element , last element time complexity worst = o(n^2)  average = O(nlogn) worst case occurs when pivot is always the smallest or largest element

 Exception Handling
 --